erickeliab/MallMS_desktop/README.md

 # Inventory Desktop Application

-Inventory Desktop application with Electron
+MallMS Desktop application with Electron

 ### Purpose
 Final Year Project for a friend